UET, Lahore’s Vision

 Program Learning Outcomes (PLOs)

-The Department has adopted the same PLOs as given in PEC’s accreditation manual.
-The Department ensures that its graduates have acquired the attributes defined in program learning outcomes.
-The courses, in the curriculum, map to different PLOs.
-The PLOs are given below:
+The Department has adopted the same PLOs/GAs as given in PEC’s Accreditation Manual 2019.
+The Department ensures that its graduates have acquired the attributes defined in program learning outcomes/Graduate Attributes.
+The courses, in the curriculum, map to different PLOs/GAs.
+The PLOs/GAs are given below:

 An ability to apply knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.